Multidata Causal Discovery for Statistical Hurricane Intensity Forecasting: Results

 where $B_f$ and $B_g$ are the SHAP ``background values'' (mean training-set predictions) for SHIPS and SHIPS$+$, respectively.
 The first sum aggregates the change in SHAP contributions for the $N_{\mathrm{SHIPS}}$ predictors present in both models; the second subtracts the SHAP contributions of the $N_{\mathrm{causal}}$ predictors included only in SHIPS$+$.

-For Hurricane Larry, lifetime-mean absolute SHAP values (Fig.\ref{fig:case_study}c) indicate that Eq.\ref{Eq:SHIPSdiff} is well approximated by the contributions of two added predictors (R001 and PVOR) plus adjustments to two existing predictors (LAT and POT).
-The time-series decomposition (Fig.\ref{fig:case_study}d) confirms that R001 and PVOR dominate $\Delta y_{\mathrm{pred}}$, with smaller adjustments from LAT and POT and a small residual from all other features over the period of interest (30-120 hr).
+For Hurricane Larry, lifetime-mean absolute SHAP values (Fig. \ref{fig:case_study}c) indicate that Eq.\ref{Eq:SHIPSdiff} is well approximated by the contributions of two added predictors (R001 and PVOR) plus adjustments to two existing predictors (LAT and POT).
+The time-series decomposition (Fig. \ref{fig:case_study}d) confirms that R001 and PVOR are the two most important contributors to $\Delta y_{\mathrm{pred}}$, with smaller adjustments from LAT and POT and a small residual from all other features over the period of interest (30-120 hours).
 This lends credence to the interpretation that SHIPS$+$ improvements primarily arise from the added causal predictors.
-Consistent with the partial dependence for R001 (Fig.\ref{fig:SHAP_analysis}e), SHIPS overestimates Larry’s intensification because the original predictors under-represent the suppressing influence of inner-domain near-surface humidity; including R001 mitigates this bias.
+Consistent with the partial dependence for R001 (Fig. \ref{fig:SHAP_analysis}e), SHIPS underestimates the weakening of Larry after 54 hours because the original predictors under-represent the suppressing influence of inner-domain near-surface humidity; including R001 mitigates this bias.